UniMath/agda-unimath/src/graph-theory/wide-displayed-large-reflexive-graphs.lagda.md

 is a
-[displayed large reflexive graph](graph-theory.displayed-large-reflexive-graphs.md) over a base [large reflexive graph](graph-theory.large-reflexive-graphs.md) `G` that does not add structure on the vertices, but only the edges.
+[displayed large reflexive graph](graph-theory.displayed-large-reflexive-graphs.md) over a base [large reflexive graph](graph-theory.large-reflexive-graphs.md) `G` that only adds structure on the edges.

 **Terminology.** The use of the term "wide" here is motivated by the idea that a "wide displayed graph" should generalize "wide subgraphs", i.e., a subgraph